-- 8. Documents Requiring E-Filed Signatures: For all E-Filed and E-Served documents, signatures of attorneys, parties, witnesses, notaries and notary stamps may be in S/ Name typed form to satisfy signature requirements, once the necessary signatures have been obtained on a paper form of the document. - 9.
-C.R.C.P.
-311 Compliance: Use of the E-System by an attorney constitutes compliance with the signature requirement of C.R.C.P.
-311. An attorney using the E-System shall be subject to all other requirements of Rule 311. - 10.
-Documents under Seal: A motion for leave to file documents under seal may be E-Filed.
-Documents to be filed under seal pursuant to an order of the court may be E-Filed at the direction of the court; however, the filing party may object to this procedure. - 11.
-Transmitting of Orders, Notices and Other Court Entries: Courts shall distribute orders, notices, and other court entries using the E-System in cases where E-Filings were received from any party. - 12.
-Form of E-Filed Documents: C.R.C.P.
-310 shall apply to E-Filed documents.
-A document shall not be transmitted to the clerk of the court by any other means unless the court at any later time requests a printed copy. - 12.5. § 13-1-113, C.R.S.
-Compliance: Use of an electronic seal by the clerk of the court or public officer for E-Filing shall be the same as impressing a seal as required by §13-1-113, C.R.S. - 13.
-E-Filing May be Mandated: With the permission of the Chief Justice, a chief judge may mandate E-Filing within a county or judicial district for specific case classes or types of cases.
+8. Documents Requiring E-Filed Signatures: For domestic relations decrees, separation agreements and parenting plans, original signature pages bearing the attorneys', parties', and notaries' signatures must be scanned and E-Filed.
+For all other E-Filed and E-Served documents, signatures of attorneys, parties, witnesses, notaries and notary stamps may be in S/ Name typed form to satisfy signature requirements, once the necessary signatures have been obtained on a paper form of the document.
+For probate of a will, the original must be lodged with the court.

+9. C.R.C.P.
+11 Compliance: Use of the E-System by an attorney constitutes compliance with the signature requirement of C.R.C.P.
+11. An attorney using the E-System shall be subject to all other requirements of Rule 11.

+10. Documents under Seal: A motion for leave to file documents under seal may be E-Filed.
+Documents to be filed under seal pursuant to an order of the court may be E-Filed at the direction of the court; however, the filing party may object to this procedure.

+11. Transmitting of Orders, Notices and Other Court Entries: Beginning January 1, 2006, courts shall distribute orders, notices, and other court entries using the E-System in cases where E-Filings were received from any party.

+12. Form of E-Filed Documents: C.R.C.P.
+10 shall apply to E-Filed documents.
+A document shall not be transmitted to the clerk of the court by any other means unless the court at any later time requests a printed copy.

+13. E-Filing May be Mandated: With the permission of the Chief Justice, a chief judge may mandate E-Filing within a county or judicial district for specific case classes or types of cases.
 A judicial officer may mandate E-Filing and E-Service in that judicial officer's division for specific cases, for submitting documents to the court and serving documents on case parties.
 Where E-Filing is mandatory, the court may thereafter accept a document in paper form and the court shall scan the document and upload it to the E-Service Provider.
 After notice to an attorney that all future documents are to be E-Filed, the court may charge a fee of \$50 per document for the service of scanning and uploading a document filed in paper form.
 Where E-Filing and E-Service are mandatory, the Chief Judge or appropriate judicial officer may exclude pro se parties from mandatory E-Filing requirements.